edHelper.com

 Marine Iguanas

-2 Are marine iguanas really as Darwin clamed them to be?
+2 Are marine iguanas really as Darwin described?
 Well, to be fair, marine iguanas are not pretty.
-But, Darwin's assessment of marine iguanas' low intelligence and clumsiness is unnecessarily harsh.
+But, Darwin's opinion of their low intelligence and clumsiness is unjustly harsh.

-3 Like all reptiles, marine iguanas cover their bodies with scales.
-To add a ferocious look, they have pointy spines running from the top of their heads, down along their backs, to the base of their tails.
-Their snouts are blunt, and their faces are white.
-The light color on their faces, however, is not their natural appearance.
-Rather, it is the result of excessive salts expelled from marine iguanas' salt glands near their nostrils.
+3 Like all reptiles, marine iguanas have a body covering of scales.
+They have pointy spines running from the top of their heads, down along their backs, to the base of their tails.
+Their snouts are blunt.
+Their faces are white.
+The light color on their faces is not the color of their scales.
+Instead, it is the result of excessive salts expelled from the salt glands near their nostrils.

 Paragraphs 4 to 6: